 As a professional economist, Dr. Viejo served as Vice President of Economic Research for Emerging Markets in Goldman Sachs in New York and as the Chief Economist in Grupo Alfa in Monterrey.

-Jesús enjoys the outdoors and is a veteran marathon runner; he lives in Monterrey with his wife Cristina, and their three daughters Ana Sofia, Marifer and Carolina.
+Dr. Viejo holds an economics degree from ITESM, a Master’s in Public Policy from Harvard University, and a PhD in economics from Boston University.
+He enjoys the outdoors and is a veteran marathon runner.
+He lives in Monterrey, Mexico with his wife, Cristina, and their three daughters, Ana Sofia, Marifer, and Carolina.